Drug Interactions between Cipro and Triaminic Cold & Allergy

 Interactions between your drugs

-There were no interactions found in our database between Cipro and Triaminic Cold & Allergy - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Cipro and Triaminic Cold & Allergy.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Cipro is in the drug class quinolones.